KayKay-H/SkillStack-Group-Project/README.md

-# SkillStack – Build Your Dev Portfolio Without Coding
+# SkillStack – A beginner-friendly platform to create, manage, and showcase your developer portfolio without writing code

 ## Project Overview
 SkillStack is a beginner-friendly portfolio builder designed for students and junior developers who want to create a professional online presence without writing code from scratch.